stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-Note that we are required to set a __public__ boolean to select the AST nodes to be visited - WTF!
+Note that we are required to set a __public__ class member to select the AST nodes to be visited - WTF!

-### Parser
+### Enumerations

-We will first tackle enumerations as these are the simplest of the component we will be processing.
-From the AST node we extract the enumeration name and constants:
+Enumerations are tackled first as these are the simplest of the components to be generated from the AST:

 ```java
 private void parse(IASTEnumerationSpecifier enumeration) {